 Making Tax Digital (MTD)

 Emerging and struggling authors face difficulties in claiming benefits.
-We call for amendments to the Universal Credit and Working Tax Credit rules so that they encourage authors and the self-employed.
+We are calling for amendments to Universal Credit and Working Tax Credit rules so that they encourage authors and the self-employed.
 Benefits should be structured to:

-- Incentivise rather than penalise innovators, if they voluntarily leave employment to concentrate on starting up a self-employed career.
+- Incentivise rather than penalise innovators, for example if someone voluntarily leaves employment to concentrate on starting up a self-employed career.

-- Deal with “lumpy” incomes by averaging incomes over two years so authors are paid benefits in lean periods and do not fall out of benefits on receiving an advance or royalty cheque.
+- Deal with “lumpy” incomes by averaging incomes over two years.
+This would ensure that authors are paid benefits in lean periods and do not fall out of benefits on receiving an advance or royalty cheque.

 - Avoid too much paperwork or difficulty for those with complex working arrangements.